sdsc/sdsc-summer-institute-2026/2.3_high_throughput_computing/tutorials/arrays.md

 [mkandes@login02 scripts]$
 ```

-Investigate what variables the different command-line options are used to control in the problem.
+Look at what variables the different command-line options are used to control in the problem.

 *Command*
 ```